A Efficient Multimodal Framework for Large Scale Emotion Recognition by Fusing Music and Electrodermal Activity Signals: Proposed Method

-where $x$ represents the input feature map, $i$ is the target index of an output position in time sequence and $j$ is the index of all possible locations which contribute to the the filtered response $\hat{x}_i$.
-The output $\hat{x}_i$ has the same size of input $x$.
-Specifically, the function $g(\cdot)$ changes the representation of input feature.
+where $x$ represents the input feature map, $i$ is the target index of an output position in time sequence, and $j$ is the index of all possible locations which contribute to the filtered response $\hat{x_i}$.
+The output $\hat{x_i}$ has the same size as input $x$.
+Specifically, the function $g(\cdot)$ changes the representation of the input feature.
 The function $f(\cdot)$ computes the scale between $i$ and all $j$.
 The function $c(\cdot)$ is the normalization function before the output.
-The formulations of function $c(\cdot)$, $g(\cdot)$ and $f(\cdot)$ depends on the specific network structure.
+The formulations of functions $c(\cdot)$, $g(\cdot)$ and $f(\cdot)$ depend on the specific network structure.

-In our module (seen in Fig. \ref{rtcag}(e)), we set 1D convolution operation and a average-pooling operation with kernel of size 1 to conduct linear embedding as:
+In our module (seen in Fig. \ref{rtcag}(e)), we set 1D convolution operation and an average-pooling operation with kernel of size 1 to conduct linear embedding as

-For pairwise function $f(\cdot)$, there exists various formulations to the relationship between long-range indexs like Embedded Gaussian, Concatenation or etc. Wang $et\, al.$ \cite{wang2018non} has validated that the performance of non-local operation is insensitive to the instantiations of function $f(\cdot)$ and $g(\cdot)$.
-Hence, we choose the commonly used Embedded Gaussian function~\cite{vaswani2017attention} and define $f(\cdot)$ as:
+For pairwise function $f(\cdot)$, there exists various formulations to the relationship between long-range indexes like Embedded Gaussian, Concatenation, or, etc. Wang $et\, al.$ \cite{wang2018non} has validated that the performance of nonlocal operation is insensitive to the instantiations of function $f(\cdot)$ and $g(\cdot)$.
+Hence, we choose the commonly used Embedded Gaussian function~\cite{vaswani2017attention} and define $f(\cdot)$ as